TheLastCylon/ecosystem/documentation/examples/fun_factory/fun_factory.md

 - Nowhere in this example, will you see mention of having to install things like Kafka or ZeroMQ.
 - Nothing even resembling docker or cloud services, are required.

-Yes, Ecosystem is all about having an ECOnomic-System!
+Yes, EcoSystem is all about having an ECOnomic-System!

 And yes, people have made serious money with systems as simple as this example.
 In fact, this example is inspired by a business I used to work for, not too long ago.